tribixbite/awesome/README.md

 *   [timschneeb/awesome-shizuku](https://github.com/timschneeb/awesome-shizuku) - Curated list of awesome Android apps making use of Shizuku
 *   [kyrolabs/awesome-langchain](https://github.com/kyrolabs/awesome-langchain) - 😎 Awesome list of tools and projects with the awesome LangChain framework
 *   [spacebarchat/spacebarchat](https://github.com/spacebarchat/spacebarchat) - 📬 Spacebar is a free open source selfhostable discord compatible communication platform
-*   [elder-plinius/L1B3RT45](https://github.com/elder-plinius/L1B3RT45) - JAILBREAK PROMPTS FOR ALL MAJOR AI MODELS
+*   [elder-plinius/L1B3RT45](https://github.com/elder-plinius/L1B3RT45) - JAILBREAK PROMPTS FOR LIBERATING AI MODELS
 *   [738/awesome-url-shortener](https://github.com/738/awesome-url-shortener) - 🔗 A curated list of awesome url shortener
 *   [pathwaycom/llm-app](https://github.com/pathwaycom/llm-app) - Dynamic RAG for enterprise.
 Ready to run with Docker,⚡in sync with Sharepoint, Google Drive, S3, Kafka, PostgreSQL, real-time data APIs, and more.
 *   [relink2013/Awesome-Self-hosting-for-the-whole-family](https://github.com/relink2013/Awesome-Self-hosting-for-the-whole-family) - An Awesome List of apps that can be self hosted that your family can actually use without frustration.